 File information and content can only be viewed on local file systems.

 To view a list of files on the internal or external Flash:

-Step Task Command Syntax
+Step Task Command Syntax Command Mode

 1 View a list of files on:

 the internal flash of an RPM dir flash: EXEC Privilege

 the external flash of an RPM dir slot:

-The output of the command dir also shows the read/write privileges, size (in bytes), and date of modification for each file, as shown in the example below.
+The output of the command dir also shows the read/write privileges, size (in bytes), and date of modification for each file, as shown in Figure 3-6.